MicrosoftDocs/power-platform/power-virtual-agents/advanced-entities-slot-filling.md

 ![Synonyms](media/entities-5(draft).png)

-## Use entities in a dialog
+## Use entities in a conversation
-Now that you’ve done the work of giving the bot the knowledge about outdoor gear by creating that product category entity and a few other custom entities, you can start to use them when constructing a dialog.
+Now that you’ve done the work of giving the bot the knowledge about outdoor gear by creating that product category entity and a few other custom entities, you can start to use them when constructing a bot conversation.

 1. Go to the [**Topics page**](getting-started-create-topics.md) for the bot you want to edit.